audryf/seo-refactor/README.md

 - Added comments to the stylesheet for better readability.
 - Replaced some of the divs with semantic elements to the HTML page and updated the corresponding names in the stylesheet.
 - Added a title to the <head> element.
+- Added alt attributes to images for better screen reader usability.